 Brief Facts About Tesla

-Revenue from FY 2008 to FY 2020 reached approximately $31.5 billion.
+Revenue from FY 2008 to FY 2020 reached approximately $31.5 billion, with a strong upward trend in the last part of that period.

 Quarterly deliveries across 2016–2021 showcased consistent growth, passing 241,000 vehicles in Q3 2021.

-Operating margin rose to around 14.6 percent between 2019 and 2021.
+Operating margin rose to around 14.6 percent between 2019 and 2021, reflecting improved production efficiency and scale.

-In 2021, Tesla delivered 936,000 vehicles, representing an increase of 87 percent year-over-year.
+In 2021, Tesla delivered about 936,000 vehicles, representing an approximate 87 percent increase year-over-year.

 Facts About Tesla in 2022 and 2023